The NASUWT recognises the importance of schools reopening to all children as soon as it is safe to do so.

 The September guidance fails to advise schools adequately on meeting their statutory obligations under the Equality Act 2010.
 This is particularly distressing for teachers who are Black, Asian and Minority Ethnic (BAME), clinically vulnerable, and clinically extremely vulnerable, or living with vulnerable persons, those with underlying health conditions, or who are pregnant.
 The assumption in the guidance that all teachers will be able to safely return to the workplace ignores the need for additional staffing support to enable risks to these staff to be mitigated, for example to reduce pupil contact and ensure stringent two-metre social distancing.

-In light of the recent experiences in the city of Leicester, the NASUWT believes that it is vital that clear information is provided about the practical steps that will be taken in the event of further local spikes in coronavirus transmission or a local lockdown.
+In light of the experiences in the city of Leicester, the NASUWT believes that it is vital that clear information is provided about the practical steps that will be taken in the event of further local spikes in coronavirus transmission or a local lockdown.
 There are a number of practical questions from NASUWT members about how a local lockdown will apply to schools, including:

 - How much notice can schools expect to receive?